Blog

 What Is Hemophilia?

-Hemophilia is a rare genetic disorder where your blood doesn’t clot properly.
-It can lead to bleeding that happens for no reason or heavy bleeding from minor cuts or injuries.
 Normally, a healthy person’s blood contains some proteins called clotting factors that help stop bleeding.
 However, a person with hemophilia has a low level of clotting factors.
 The lower the level of clotting factor a patient has, the more severe the hemophilia will be.
-Hemophilia can cause symptoms like nosebleeds, bruising, and bleeding after injury.
-It can also cause bleeding within joints, which can lead to joint diseases.
-In addition, hemophilia may cause bleeding inside your head, leading to seizures and paralysis [1].
+Fortunately, hemophilia medications are available to manage symptoms and prevent complications.

 What Are the Types of Hemophilia?